Fishing in Iowa: From Coralville Lake to Coldwater Creek

-Also, there are seven-pound bass in this lake and in decent numbers too.
+Also, there is seven-pound bass in this lake and in decent numbers too.
 But they’re a challenging catch.
-You’ll need to take to the water and fish the offshore.
-Look for deep areas where there are drop-offs and ledges that offer shelter and good hunting grounds for the fish.
+You’ll need to take to the water and fish offshore.
+Look for deep areas where some drop-offs and ledges offer shelter and good hunting grounds for the fish.

 4. Bloody Run Creek:

 Although access to the shoreline is good, avoid wild yellow parsnip when in bloom, as contact can cause skin irritation.

 From April through October, they stock Bloody Run with catchable brook and rainbow trout, adding to the abundance of native wild brown trout that inhabit the waters.
 In some areas, you can only use artificial lures.
 Also, you must release all brown trout under 14 inches.

 However, you’ll have success if you try dangling a worm under a bobber in the deeper pools along the stream.
 Or you can cast a lure in front of one of the series of bank hides.
 And just allow it to drift downstream to provoke some hit-and-run action.

 Glovers Creek is another one of Iowa’s ten best fishing locations for keen-fly fishermen who enjoy the challenge of trout fishing.
 There’s excellent shore fishing here, and access to the banks is straightforward.
 Also, there’s lots of camping, restrooms, and a picnic area.